 Seamlessly integrated into your system

 Alexa is always ready to help.
-Unlike an app that must be launched, customers should be able to ask Alexa anything anywhere within your system (see Invoking Alexa).
-We believe the best in-vehicle Alexa experience is one that integrates into the system instead of duplicating functionality just for Alexa.
-She should be an integrated part of the system, not a separate app that is launched.
-Alexa should complement the activities involved in driving.
-She can play music through your vehicle's media player, start navigation with the local navigation provider, or place calls using the vehicle's communication feature.
+Unlike an app that must be launched, customers should be able to ask Alexa anything anywhere within your system, see Invoking Alexa.
+We believe the best in-vehicle Alexa experience is one that integrates into the system instead of duplicating functionality.
+Alexa should be an integrated part of the system, not a separate app that is launched.
+Alexa can complement the activities involved in driving, such as play music through your vehicle's media player, start navigation with the local navigation provider, or place calls using the vehicle's communication feature.

 Alexa must be implemented in a way that feels both integrated and consistent with the rest of your system while still offering familiarity for Alexa customers.
 When functionality doesn't already exist, the HMI should feel like Alexa is responding in a way that is integrated and consistent with the system.
 Alexa's response, both visually and audibly, should feel familiar to the Alexa experience and like a natural integration to your vehicle solution.

 With Alexa in their vehicle, drivers can complete tasks without taking their eyes off the road or hands off the wheel.
 Information on the screen should augment the information Alexa is saying, but the customer shouldn't have to rely on taking their eyes off the road in order to complete a task.
 Any control that is on the screen should be interactive with the customer's voice.
 For example, if the media player shows a skip forward 30 seconds for Audible books, then the customer should be able to say “Alexa, skip forward”.
 If the control cannot be controlled with the customer's voice, it's better to remove the control so we don't violate the promise of a voice-forward experience.